 In reality, even seasoned recruiters and HR pros occasionally struggle with the interview process.
 In an effort to better screen candidates prior to face-to-face interviews, many companies rely on phone interviews or video interview technology.

-Below are 10 common HR screening questions to ask when interviewing qualified candidates via video or phone.
+Below are 10 common HR phone screening questions to ask when interviewing qualified candidates.

 1. “What is your ideal job?”

 This is a great first question as it gives the potential employee a chance to open up right off the bat.
 Pay attention to things they say they want that you can't provide as an organization or in this specific role.
 If the potential employee mentions something your company can provide, it gives you a chance to make a note for the face-to-face interview (should they make it that far).

 EVEN BETTER: “How did your last job fail to meet your expectations?”

 As an interviewer and potential manager, it’s important to know what motivates and demotivates candidates.
 Listen for statements that seem defensive or blame-heavy.
 A candidate who answers honestly and with some self-awareness is likely a solid choice.Effective #CandidateScreening questions let the candidate know this #hiring choice isn’t just about the company, but them too. @ClearCompany

 2. “Why do you want to work here?”